mattyault/penguin/readme.txt

 NOTES & LIMITATIONS
 ====================

-1) The solution has been written in plain JavaScript, CSS and HTML.
+1) The solution has been written in plain JavaScript, CSS compiled from sass and HTML.
 2) The solution is set to display all the data in a single line across on the page and adapt to any viewport width for mobiles / tablets etc.
 3) The solution uses "flexbox" and "vw units" where "vw units" have been used, em and px alternatives have been specified as fallback values.
 The page should render up to IE 10 correctly!
 4) The solution should handle any missing data for the books including the cover images which if found to be missing will display a default image instead.